hirosystems/docs/docs/clarinet/feature-guides/clarinet-deploy.md

 - send bitcoin transactions
 - wait for block

-With these four individual primitives, you can:
+With these four individual primitives, you can then:

 - Deploy a contract in an in-memory simulated chain (simnet only).
 - Call a contract that has been deployed in an in-memory simulated chain (simnet only).